Skip to Content

 This picture-perfect Aegean island covers an area of only 24 square kilometers, making it a small yet charmingly intimate location to live in.

-Now, you might be wondering, can I move to Antikythera?
+Now, you might be wondering, can I get paid to move to Greece at Antikythera?
+Will Greece pay you to move there?

 Absolutely!